 - Wash your hands well after using the toilet.

 - Use condoms!

 Chlamydia in the eye is usually treated with systemic antibiotics that taken orally.
 This ensures that chlamydia infection is battled throughout the whole body.

 - Adults are usually treated with tetracyclines in the form of doxycycline or Azitromax.

 - Children cannot be treated with tetracyclines and are usually issued one macrolide antibiotics in the form of erythromycin.

-Chlamydial conjuctivitis is relatively harmless for adults, but it may cause blindness in children.
+Chlamydial conjunctivitis is relatively harmless for adults, but it may cause blindness in children.
 If a pregnant mother is infected with chlamydia, there is also a great risk that the newborn get the infection during childbirth.
-Symptoms usually appear 1-14 days after birth and include red eye, swollen eyelids and discharge.
+Symptoms usually appear 1-14 days after birth and include red eye, swollen eyelids, and discharge.
 It is therefore important that you go to the doctor right away if your baby shows symptoms of an eye infection.
 All pregnant women need to test for chlamydia at the doctor.